thomasdeitz/prose-test/README.md

 	"index": {
        "slug": "This is the folder you created this file in.", "title": "The new page title",
-       'description': "The description of the new page... no line breaks or funny charachters please.", "category": "The category for new Talking Points", "keywords": "These will be used for seo and potentially sorting."
+       "description": "The description of the new page... no line breaks or funny charachters please.", "category": "The category for new Talking Points", "keywords": "These will be used for seo and potentially sorting."
     }